 If you are considering permanently withdrawing from your programme, please discuss it with us before you make your final decision.

 There might be other more suitable options open to you or support available which may help you remain on your programme.
-Your personal tutor, senior tutor or Programme Director can discuss these with you.
+Your Academic Tutor, Senior Tutor or Programme Director can discuss these with you.
 Student Support Co-ordinators or the Admin Deck if you are studying in the Henley Business School can also provide support and assistance as well as giving guidance on the financial implications of withdrawing.

 A withdrawal takes effect only when you complete and return the Notice of Intention to withdraw form.
 Here is an editable version if you prefer to complete a form electronically.
 Your Student Support Co-ordinator will then write to you and confirm that your withdrawal has been processed.

 It is important that you know that you may be charged part of your tuition fee or even the full tuition fee for the year depending on when you withdraw from study.
 Full details of the 'liability points' and dates can be found here.
 For full details of the University’s Fee Policy please see here.